Reda Wardi

-Reda Wardi (born 2 August 1995) is a French rugby union player, who plays for Stade Rochelais.
+Reda Wardi (born 2 August 1995) is a French professional rugby union player who plays as a prop for Top 14 club La Rochelle and the France national team.

-Club career
+Professional career

 Having gone through the Montpellier HR academy, Reda Wardi started his career with the AS Béziers Hérault in Prod D2, before joining the Stade Rochelais in 2019.

-International career

 Reda Wardi was first called to the France senior team in October 2022 for the Autumn internationals.